gilbertgit95/gilbertgit95/README.md

         <p style="text-indent: 50px;">
-            As a modern farmer, my goal is to create techs for different platforms, make life easier with positive impact to the environment, enhance communities by developing techs that will replace methods that are harmful to humanity an environment.
+            As a modern farmer, my goal is to create techs for different platforms, make life easier with positive impact to the environment, enhance communities by developing techs that will replace methods that are harmful to humanity and environment.
         </p>
         <div>
             <h3>Current Status:</h3>